 Brooklyn is an enormous coastal borough (i.e. on the ocean, a bay, or inlet) located in the state of New York.
 With a population of 2,559,903 people and 760 constituent neighborhoods, Brooklyn is the largest community in New York.
-Brooklyn has an unusually large stock of pre-World War II architecture, making it one of the older and more historic boroughs.
+Brooklyn has a large stock of pre-World War II architecture, making it one of the older and more historic boroughs in the country.

 Brooklyn home prices are not only among the most expensive in New York, but Brooklyn real estate also consistently ranks among the most expensive in America.

 Brooklyn is a decidedly white-collar borough, with fully 85.09% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Brooklyn is a borough of professionals, service providers, and sales and office workers.
 There are especially a lot of people living in Brooklyn who work in office and administrative support (10.84%), management occupations (9.61%), and sales jobs (8.77%).